tempus-app/tempus/README.md

 # 🧰 Installation + Running

-There are two ways to run the <b>backend</b> application, using docker, and building the components of the app locally.
-Docker does heavily smoothen set up, however, it does take longer to build, load and will consume more of your CPU power.
-To run the client, you must follow the steps of the [local set up](#local-set-up), ignoring any database-centric steps.
+Docker can be used to install and run the application.
+While docker does heavily smoothen set up, however, it does take longer to build, load and will consume more of your CPU power.

 The first steps are general to both docker & non-docker set up.